Obarun/66/doc/66-deeper.md

 #### %%system_dir%%/system/service/svc/\<service\>/state

-This directory houses a *binary* file named `status`, which `66` uses to track the service's current operational status.
+This directory houses a *binary* file named `status`, which `66` uses to track the service's *management* state — what has been parsed, supervised, or is pending.
 Running `66 state <service>` displays output similar to the following

 ```
 toinit          : 0